-We have some remaining Flu Vaccine, we will have the 2014-2015 Flu Vaccine available in September, 2014.
+We will have 2015/16 Flu Vaccine available at the end of August, 2015.
 The Health Center has Flu Clinics planned for Thursday, October 8th from 11am to 1pm in the Hedgcock Building and Wednesday, October 14th from 11am to 1pm..
 We can provide you with your immunization information if you have had your immunizations in Michigan as we participate with Michigan Care Improvement Registry (MCIR).
 If you have your immunization information from another state, please feel free to bring to the Health Center and we can file in your chart.

 Common symptoms of seasonal influenza are high fever, chills, cough, sore throat, headache, body ache, fatigue, runny nose, and occasional intestinal complaints. .
 Most people who become ill will suffer mild to moderate symptoms for several days and recover fully in about a week.
 Most that become ill will not need to see a physician.
 However, if you become ill and have questions about whether you should see a physician, contact the Health Center at 906-227-2355.